pratham2245/hospital_management_system_project.sql/README.md

 * Top Doctor Performance: Sarah Taylor consistently leads in both the number of unique patients treated and total revenue generated, highlighting her as a key asset.
 * Revenue Generation Disparity: There is a clear hierarchy in revenue generation among doctors, with the top few contributing disproportionately to the total revenue.
 * Revenue Growth Instability: The organization experiences highly unstable month-over-month revenue growth, with substantial swings indicating a need for strategies to stabilize income.

+# Technologies use
+* Tools:MySQL to extract insights with the help of SQL query,Powerdrill ai for charts and images.

+# Conclusion:
+This medical dataset enables comprehensive analysis of hospital operations, including appointment scheduling efficiency and patient adherence.
+It provides insights into financial performance by tracking billing, payment statuses, and treatment costs.
+Furthermore, the data supports understanding patient demographics and treatment trends, as well as evaluating doctor workload and specialization impact across different hospital branches.